Current Air Quality and Smoke Monitoring

 Yosemite National Park monitors smoke/fine particles and ozone as part of a nationwide effort to protect air quality and public health.
+Various agencies in California provide statewide smoke information.
 Current nationwide conditions are mapped below:

 View of the Merced River Canyon, looking west from Yosemite Turtleback Dome, at 5,266 feet (1605 m) above sea level, toward the Central Valley.
 Direct links to other Yosemite webcams are below: